 The creaking is most likely caused by the floorboard rubbing against the joist.
 Green Glue joist tape can help creaking floors and noise reduction materials such as a sustainable insulation followed by SilentFX® drywall can reduce unwanted noise from traveling throughout your house.

 The very word “formaldehyde” stirs up images of evil laboratories and specimens.
 The scary truth is that this strong-smelling, invisible chemical is also hiding in your home.
 Many areas of manufacturing use formaldehyde as a binding agent.
 It’s found in furniture, paint, flooring, and more.
 Formaldehyde exposure has been linked to cold and flu like symptoms including sore throat, coughing, dizziness, nausea, irritated eyes and nose bleeds.

 What can you do to protect yourself and your family from this vile compound?
-Airing out the space helps as well as making sure your heating and cooling systems are well filtered and ventilated.
+Where you can look for products that are marked as low or no-VOC.
+Airing out the space helps as well, and make sure your heating and cooling systems are well filtered and ventilated.
 It’s also a good idea to let new furniture breathe outside of the packaging before placing it in your home.
-New building materials on the market can absorb formaldehyde gas.
-AirRenew® drywall uses a patent pending process that converts the formaldehyde gas lurking in your home into an inert compound that is removed from the air and forever trapped in the wallboard.

 Household Horror #5: Drafty Windows

 Like a monster in a horror movie, winter wants into your house in the worst way — and it loves to crawl through windows.
 You can lose about 10 to 25 percent of your home’s heat through your windows, leaving you with energy bills more terrifying than any ghost or goblin.